LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_PROXYPORT()

    Used with `curl->set`.
-Sets the proxy port to connect to unless it is specified in the proxy string CURLOPT_PROXY.
+Sets the proxy port to connect to unless it is specified in the proxy string `CURLOPT_PROXY`.
 This value should be an integer.

 .. method:: CURLOPT_PROXYTYPE()